Deep Dive: Thinking, Fast and Slow

 The Experiment: The Parents' Survey

-- The Setup: Students were assigned to get a survey filled out by their parents (a high-effort task with typically low compliance).
+• The Setup: Students were assigned to get a survey filled out by their parents (a high-effort task with typically low compliance).
 Cialdini offered 1 extra credit point (negligible value) if they succeeded.
+The incentive was intentionally minimal—worth less than a typical assignment—to test whether the real driver was the family connection rather than the reward.

-- The Mechanism: Kinship Unity.
+• The Mechanism: Kinship Unity.
 The incentive was irrelevant.
 The compliance came because the task invoked "Helping the Family."
 We help those who share our genes (or shared identity) vastly more than strangers.
+The brain treats family members as extensions of the self, making helping them feel like helping ourselves, which bypasses normal cost-benefit analysis.

 Chapter 12: Unity (Acting Together)